Stivusik/Backup_script-minecraft/README.md

 EN:
 Warning for bedrock players:
-Unarchive backup script to main disk directory to not target any problems Warning for Java players: Script works only with AppData\Roaming\.minecraft, doesn't work with other paths 7z.exe was got from https://github.com/ip7z/7zip
+Unarchive backup script to main disk directory to not target any problems.
+Warning for Java players: Script works only with AppData\Roaming\.minecraft, doesn't work with other paths 7z.exe was got from https://github.com/ip7z/7zip